What You Should Know About Debt Collection

-Under the Fair Debt Collection Practices Act, debt collectors are prohibited from misrepresenting themselves to you as well as information about your debt.
-However, this has not stopped collection agencies from impersonating figures of authority, and mischaracterizing possible penalties, in an effort to coerce people to pay the debt.
+Under the Fair Debt Collection Practices Act (FDCPA), debt collectors are prohibited from misrepresenting themselves to you as well as information about your debt.
+However, this does not stop collection agencies from impersonating figures of authority and mischaracterizing possible penalties in an effort to coerce people to pay the debt.
 If a creditor is using such illegal tactics on you, you may be entitled to compensation.

 Commonly Used Tactics

-While debt collectors employ a number of collection strategies, some of the biggest misrepresentations reported include:
+While debt collectors employ many collection strategies, some of the biggest misrepresentations reported include:

-- Identifying themselves as a law enforcement officer, an officer of the court or an attorney
+- Identifying themselves as law enforcement officers, officers of the court or attorneys

 - Giving a false company name to hide the fact that they are a third-party debt collection company